This workshop is open to faculty and staff.

-This will be a 1-day workshop, with a 90 minute follow-up session, on Crucial Accountability.
-This course teaches a straightforward, step-by-step process for identifying and resolving performance gaps, strengthening accountability, eliminating inconsistency, and reducing resentment.
+This workshop will help you learn how to deal with bad behavior, disruptive colleagues, and difficult bosses or employees.
+You will learn a straightforward, step-by-step process for identifying and resolving performance gaps, strengthening accountability, eliminating inconsistency, and reducing resentment.
 It uses video, group discussions, skill practice, and real-life application to make the course both entertaining and engaging.

 This two-day resilience and well-being course has been designed specifically for the University of Michigan Medical School.
 This course will equip you with actionable skills to enhance your ability to overcome adversity, manage stress, and thrive in your professional and personal life.
 In this highly experiential workshop, you will engage in practical exercises, get personalized coaching and feedback from the instructors, and discuss strategies for applying the skills after the course.